Authenticity is a big buzzword these days.

 Also, not everyone has the liberty of making authentic decisions – but I want to emphasize that these situations are literally survival situations.
 For example, if a small business owner from an impoverished country was approached by a wealthy businessman who wanted to invest in and change his company, do you think it would be smart to decline?
 In certain environments and situations, making choices that go against our creative vision is essential in order to survive.
 But if you’re blessed to live in more fortunate circumstances where you’re not literally faced with starvation or anything else equally serious, then making authentic decisions is an intelligent way to live life.

 Why is being authentic intelligent?
 Because you are listening to your heart and nurturing your soul.
 Money, fame, adoration, and approval from others will quench your ego’s need for safety and control – but that only lasts for so long.
 Soon, you will be left with a big, empty, gaping hole inside.
-The true joy, peace, and fulfillment come when you are living your truth and putting your essence out into the world.
+The true joy, inner peace, and fulfillment come when you are living your truth and putting your essence out into the world.

 So how do you let your essence – your passions, perspectives, and values – guide you?
 Here are some ideas; many of which I have discovered across my own authenticity journey: